-There are two types of flags which most enquiries fall into.
+Flags for film and TV - there are two types of flags which most enquiries fall into.
 Firstly, the make believe ‘Cinderella’ flags, mythical flags made to the film producer’s imagination and made for special productions and never to be seen again (most like given away as trophies to the cast).
-A good example of these is the flags recently designed for the Star Wars film (2015).
+You will see examples of these Cinderella flags in the sections below (Dr Who and Endeavour for example).

 Period films, documentaries and events

 Period events sometimes require regular issue national flags, made new and then ‘distressed’ back to show wear.
 In the 1970s when Admiralty bunting (bunting is the term used for flag fabric) was made with a combination of nylon and wool fibres this was relatively easy to do as the natural fibres would take discolourants and bleaching well.
 The modern woven polyester MOD spec fabrics are harder to change (which is great if you want your flag to last but not so great if you want to age the fabric).
 With this in mind, we have become peculiarly specialist in the margination of flags in good old fashioned NAAFI (or these days - builder’s) tea which works a treat!

 When a production focuses on a specific historical period, the flags and standards can be complicated, fairly expensive but beautiful and accurate and in no small part due to a good degree of research.
 We hold what is probably the largest flag reference library in private hands (some 2000 books) and are able to reference and put our hands on the details of the appropriate flags for the right time in history which otherwise might not be available through conventional library and internet research.